-The roebuck is the male of the roe deer species (Capreolus capreolus), a small to medium-sized deer found throughout Europe and parts of Asia.
+The roebuck is the male of the roe deer species, a small to medium-sized deer found throughout Europe and parts of Asia.
 Roebucks are characterized by their short, branched antlers, which typically have two to three points and are shed and regrown annually.
 These antlers are used during the breeding season, known as the rut, to compete with other males for mating rights.

 Roe deer are known for their slender build, long legs, and reddish-brown coat, which changes to a grayish-brown during the winter months.
 They are highly agile and are often found in dense forests, though they also inhabit grasslands and agricultural areas.
 Roebucks are solitary animals for most of the year, coming together only during the rutting season in summer.
 Their diet consists primarily of leaves, grass, shoots, and berries, making them herbivores well-suited to woodland environments.